Pokémon episodes removed from rotation: "Team Rocket vs. Team Plasma!"

 The destruction caused by the 2011 Tōhoku earthquake and tsunami was believed to be the reason why "Team Rocket vs Team Plasma" was never aired.

 The anime series Pokémon the Series: Black & White planned to adapt the characters of Team Plasma from the games in the two-part episode "Team Rocket vs. Team Plasma!"
 The episodes would have featured Team Rocket dueling with Team Plasma and would have ended with a city being threatened by explosions hailing from the energy-conducting Meteonite item.
 The episodes were originally scheduled to be broadcast on March 17 and 24, 2011.
 The 2011 Tōhoku earthquake and tsunami occurred directly before the episodes' broadcast.
 As a result, the episodes were never aired, instead being skipped in favor of the episode directly following the two-parter.
 As a result of the episodes not being aired, the anime's plot was significantly changed.
 Team Plasma was later introduced in the 2013 episode "Team Plasma's Power Plot", and their plotline was fit into ten episodes, resulting in a significantly reduced role in comparison to the games.
 Though there were initially plans for the episodes to be broadcast at a later date, the episodes were never actually aired.

 Twelve years later, the unaired episodes' scripts were discovered.
 An unknown buyer had obtained the scripts sometime in 2013 and offered to sell them.
 Though the Pokémon community raised the amount the buyer offered, the buyer later released the scripts for free online.
 The release of the scripts confirmed content about the episode, revealing that Team Plasma would have lost control of the Meteonite's power, leading to vast destruction across a city.
 Due to this, it was speculated that the episodes were never aired due to similarities to the destruction caused by the Tōhoku earthquake and tsunami.

 Other episodes

 "Battle of the Quaking Island!
 Dojoach vs. Namazun!!"

 The episode "Battle of the Quaking Island!
 Dojoach vs. Namazun!!", which would have been released as part of Pokémon: Advanced Battle, was never aired due to the 2004 Chūetsu earthquake.
 The episode featured the Pokémon Whiscash, which is capable of causing earthquakes, and is widely believed to be the reason for the episode's removal.
+This had also lead to the banning of three moves in the anime, Earthquake, Magnitude, and Fissure.